 - DO NOT Stir rice in between.
 Leave it untouched.

-- Flavor: Open lid.
+- Open lid.
 Add butter, lime juice, cilantro, and lime zest and gently fluff it with a fork or spatula.
 If needed add salt as per taste.

 - Serve with your favorite food.